Seek Amicable Resolutions without Involving the Courts in New Mexico

 Mediation through services affiliated with specific courts is different than private mediation.
 Court-affiliated services usually focus only on child custody and co-parenting issues; they do not address child support, alimony or spousal support or property and debt division.
 Also, there is often a fee for certain kinds of services offered by Court Clinic in Albuquerque and Family Court Services share those fees.
 Contact the local service for its informational brochures on services they offer including any associated fees.

-Settlement Facilitation in Bernalillo County & All of New Mexico
+Settlement Facilitation in Albuquerque & Throughout New Mexico

 Settlement facilitation also involves a neutral professional, usually a lawyer or a lawyer teamed up with an accountant or psychologist, but there’s often a little more arm-twisting involved.
 In Albuquerque, you cannot get a trial date set without first going through the settlement facilitation process.
 Mary Ann Burmester at NM Divorce & Custody Law, LLC is an experienced settlement facilitator and can help you with the process.